rest-for-physics/framework/README.md

 Any REST library will implement **specific objects** that inherit from those 3 basic interfaces.

 Different **event processes** can be combined to build complex event processing chains with full traceability.
-The **metadata** objects will allow us to provide input parameters or information to the framework using a XML like format.
+The **metadata** objects will allow us to provide input parameters or information to the framework using a XML-like format.
 REST integrates a special **metadata** object named `TRestManager` that encapsulates all the required information to launch the processing of a particular data chain.
 REST will produce output using ROOT format.
 Any REST file will always contain a `TRestRun` metadata object.
 `TRestRun` is a **metadata** object responsible to encapsulate and give access to all the objects stored inside the REST/ROOT file;